Predictions Overview

 The network topology displays the impacted services and clients for the selected outlier along with the traffic flow between the services and the network devices as shown in Figure 3.

 If an outlier is detected in the predicted data points, it is highlighted in purple on the graph.
-Mouse over the outlier to view details such as the type of outlier, the severity, the predicted start and end time of the outlier, and so on.
+Hover over the outlier to view details such as the type of outlier, the severity, the predicted start and end time of the outlier, and so on.

 Benefits of Predictions